 - Repeat Step 2 as needed throughout the session

-b.
-Include realistic details (ie, you have just finished your morning huddle, refilled your cup of coffee and are ready for your hand-off report… now let’s review our hand-off report in the new system)
+- Include realistic details (ie, you have just finished your morning huddle.
+Now let’s review our hand-off report in the new system)

 In the described EHR implementation scenario we used as an example and based upon the objective analysis of the particulars decided it made sense to use a classroom-heavy training program, with some eLearning enhancements.

-If I were to analyze this same organization a few months down the road and started preparing for their on-boarding training then, my approach would shift significantly.
-Knowing that the EHR build is stable, and an end user base is going to have an experienced preceptor to assist with long term learning, I can shift to a heavy eLearning base, minimal classroom training, and extensive preceptor involvement.
+If I were to analyze this organization a few months later on and started preparing for their onboarding training then, my approach would shift significantly.
+Knowing that the EHR build is stable and an end user base has an experienced preceptor to assist with long term learning, I can change my strategy.
+This new heavy eLearning base, minimal classroom training, and extensive preceptor involvement.

 I would love to say there is a simple “one-size-fits-all” solution out there, however, that’s never really the case.
 Having a good understanding of details and required outcomes is the first step towards improving your program.

-If you’re evaluating a new approach to your technical training program, it may help to bring in an experienced consultant to assist in creating a game plan.
-Reach out to me if you’d like to chat.
+If you’re evaluating your technical training program, consider bringing in an experienced consultant to create a game plan.